 About

-My music evolves between traditions and innovations, and I aspire to delve into new narratives and imagination through exploring soundscapes and multimedia, cross-genre experiments, and responding to historical and contemporary questions.
+I aspire to delve into new narratives and imagination through exploring multidisciplinary collaboration, cross-genre experiment, and responding to historical and contemporary questions.

-Hayley holds a Bachelor’s degree from Wesleyan University (B.A.
-Art History & East Asian Studies) and Master’s Degree from New England Conservatory (Contemporary Improvisation).
+Hayley holds a Bachelor’s degree from Wesleyan University (Art History) and Master’s Degree from New England Conservatory (Contemporary Improvisation).

 Performance Venues/ Collaborators/ Supporters:

-Hayley’s music and interdisciplinary projects have been presented at/supported by the Banff Centre’s Soundweavings Intercultural Music Residency, the Experimental Institute at Antenna Cloud Farm, Silkroad Global Musician Workshop, Collage New Music’s Collage Composers Colloquium, New Amsterdam Records Composers Lab, New England Conservatory Jordan Hall, Boston Conservatory, Horizon Ensemble, Pao Arts Center, Boston Public Libraries, Newsfeed Café, Mass General Hospital, Hubbard Brook Experimental Forest, Stellwagen Bank National Marine Sanctuary, Smithsonian Institution Archives, Royal Botanic Garden Edinburgh Library and Archives, Chinese Historical Society of New England (CHSNE), Mansfield Freeman Asian Scholars Association, Edward Augustus Russell House, City of Boston Mayor’s Office of Arts and Culture, New England Foundation for the Arts, William Lankford Memorial Fund, Squire Fund, Ruth and Hank Fins Grant, Big Ears Festival Artist Fellowship.
+Hayley’s music and interdisciplinary projects have been presented at the Banff Centre, Experimental Institute at Antenna Cloud Farm, Silkroad Global Musician Workshop, Collage New Music’s Collage Composers Colloquium, New England Conservatory Jordan Hall, Boston Conservatory, Horizon Ensemble, Asian American Ballet Project, Pao Arts Center, Boston Public Libraries, Newsfeed Café, Mass General Hospital, Hubbard Brook Experimental Forest, Stellwagen Bank National Marine Sanctuary, Smithsonian Institution Archives, Royal Botanic Garden Edinburgh Library and Archives, Chinese Historical Society of New England (CHSNE), ASCAP, ASA, Landscape Music, and generously supported by the City of Boston Mayor’s Office of Arts and Culture, New England Foundation for the Arts, Mass Cultural Council, Big Ears Festival Artist Fellowship, Mansfield Freeman Asian Scholars Association, Edward Augustus Russell House, William Lankford Memorial Fund, Squire Fund, and Ruth and Hank Fins Grant.

 Hayley has collaborated, studied, performed with innovative Komungo virtuoso Jin-Hi Kim, organist and jazz improviser Alcee Chriss, composer/improvisor Carla Kihlstedt, jazz guitarist, bassist, composer Joe Morris, cellist Mike Block, balafon musician Balla Kouyaté, West African music performer and ethnographer John Wesley Dankwa; composer/improvisor Nima Janmohammadi, and many more…